 In 2022, steam locomotive 2102 reentered service on the Reading & Northern.
 The locomotive has been used actively to pull both passenger excursions and revenue freight trains.

-September 19th, 2024, BNSF 4196 leads a stack train as they approach the Summit of Cajon Pass in southern California and the BNSF Cajon Subdivision at dusk.
+September 20th, 2024, A BNSF freight and a BNSF rock train pass each other at the Summit of Cajon Pass in southern California and the BNSF Cajon Subdivision.

 According to Wikipedia: Cajon Pass is a mountain pass between the San Bernardino Mountains to the east and the San Gabriel Mountains to the west in Southern California.
 Created by the movements of the San Andreas Fault, it has an elevation of 3,777 ft (1,151 m).
 Located in the Mojave Desert, the pass is an important link from the Greater San Bernardino Area to the Victor Valley, and northeast to Las Vegas.
 The Cajon Pass area is on the Pacific Crest Trail.